resteex0/dns-redirectors-report/README.md

 this new freshelly upload video on youtube from blackhat about vulnarability domain hijackin related to dns = almost this ip attackers in my list  related to this vulnarbility , now as 7-12-2021 , the world under distributed attacks https://youtu.be/_e9BACYRyKU , if any one see this and not takecare about blackevil ip i think his already compromise and very late to response

-before days the steps of this attack is bruteforse of ssh , poc of this logging faluir frequency
+before days the steps of this attack is bruteforce of ssh , poc of this logging faluir frequency

 ',,,,,,,,,,,, this biggest distributed dns attack in histroty this days'